 When it came to sourcing this luxurious material, selecting the highest quality of cashmere from an environmentally and socially responsible manufacturer was a must.
 Not only that but we needed it to be knit with skill.

 After considerable research, we opted to source our cashmere from a prestigious yarn manufacturer in Italy who has over 50 years of craftsmanship.
-They harvest yarn from both northern Italy and Inner Mongolia, with careful attention made to limit their environmental footprint.
+They harvest yarn from Inner Mongolia, with careful attention made to limit their environmental footprint.
 This includes ensuring the goats have ample space to graze and a carefully monitored habitat.
 Their sustainable practices are at the core of their company’s DNA and they have numerous eco certifications including an ITF (Italian Fashion Textile) certification for production traceability, European REACH compliance, and an ISO 14001 Environmental Management certification.

 After the yarn is harvested, it’s then dyed and spun in Italy.
 Keeping with their environmentally-conscious ethos, all of the yarn is dyed without the use of chemicals substances.
 Instead ancient herbal recipes are used in combination with technology to extract the vibrant hues.